ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 HPKE supports several modes, which are described in Table 1 of {{RFC9180}}.

-In JOSE-HPKE, the HPKE mode used (e.g, "mode_base" or "mode_auth_psk") is determined by the presence of the JOSE Header parameters "psk_id" and "auth_kid".
+In JOSE-HPKE, the HPKE mode used (e.g, "mode_base" or "mode_psk") is determined by the presence of the JOSE Header parameters "psk_id".

 JWE supports different serializations, including Compact JWE Serialization as described in Section 3.1 of {{RFC7516}}, General JWE JSON Serialization as described in Section 3.2 of {{RFC7516}}.